 The blight that struck the potato crap was a fungal infection called phytopthora infastans.
 This same blight had already appeared in the United States in 1843 and then had affected central Europe during the spring of 1845.
 It appeared in Belgium, France, Germany, Switzerland, and England, before moving on to Ireland and Scotland.

-The first signs of the disease were black spots on the upper leaves of the plant, and a whitish mold growth underneath.
+The first signs of the disease were black spots on the upper leaves of the plant and a whitish mold growth underneath.
 The potatoes themselves may have looked fine when dug up, but they quickly rotted to a mushy mess.
 The fungus was flourishing because of mild damp weather.
-In fact, some experts thought it be be a type of 'wet rot.'
+In fact, some experts thought it to be a type of ‘wet rot.’

 With such a blight, the idea that the plants would have looked fine, and the potatoes would be rotten under the ground, is erroneous.
 Instead, the plants themselves would be seen to wither and decay even before the disease reached the tubers underneath.
 A potato patch would have, before long, been reduced to a rotting, stinking mess.